Ever read something on a website that makes you a feel bit… off?

 Human beings love patterns.
-We love being able to recognise what’s in front of us and categorise it, which is part of why we love brands so much.
+We love being able to recognize what’s in front of us and categorize it, which is part of why we love brands so much.
 They’re easily identifiable, and the same goes for your copy tone.
 Users should feel something” when they read your words.
 So what’s going to happen when there is too much of a shift between tone on different pages?

 Every single page is an entry point.
 So write like that’s the case.